 Underinsured Motorist Coverage Covers You When Your Medical Bills After The Injury Are Higher Than Your Insurance Amount

-They’re just going on the website for Geico or Progressive or E-surance, and they’re clicking through and selecting the least expensive policy, which is the minimum coverage policy of $20,000.
-We’re seeing a lot of people who are in accidents and they have $20,000 of coverage and I might have a client that got hit by a vehicle and my client may have $50,000 in medical bills.
-If that person doesn’t have any money of their own, which they usually don’t, then all I’m going to get from the at-fault insurance policy is $20,000.
+We’re seeing a lot of people who are in accidents and they have $25,000 of coverage and I might have a client that got hit by a vehicle and my client may have $50,000 in medical bills.
+If that person doesn’t have any money of their own, which they usually don’t, then all I’m going to get from the at-fault insurance policy is $25,000.
 Then what I want to do is I want to look at my client’s insurance policy to see if he has underinsured motorist coverage.

 I’m seeing a lot more uninsured and underinsured motorist claims now than I’ve ever seen in my career.
 It’s just the nature of how things work.
 People just do not buy enough insurance coverage or they can’t afford it so they don’t have any coverage at all.

 Interviewer: What would you say are some of the most fundamental differences between a motorcycle accident and a regular vehicle accident?

 Rochford and Associates: Probably the most fundamental difference between a motorcycle accident and a accident where the person’s in a four-wheeled vehicle is usually you see greater injuries on a motorcycle accident case, because there’s a lot more exposure to the elements.
 In other words, even if my client is on the motorcycle and is wearing a helmet, he doesn’t have a steel frame that’s got metal all around him, protecting him.
 If I get a client that was in an accident while riding a motorcycle, the injuries are usually going to be more severe than if he were in a vehicle – either road burn and/or broken bones.
 That’s a major difference.